 - Seek out activity-based, practical social skills groups designed especially for teens.
 Participating in such a group, being accepted by group leaders and peers, is probably the most powerful way to allay a teen’s potential despair at not fitting in socially and not having any friends.
 The positive social experiences and new skills they learn will be assets for the rest of their lives.

 - Teens with AS are less prepared than neurotypical teens for the new challenges of sexuality and romance.
-Some are oblivious; others want a girl or boy friend, but are clueless about how to form and maintain a relationship.
+Some are oblivious; others want a girl or boyfriend but are clueless about how to form and maintain a relationship.
 Boys especially may be at risk for accusations of harassment, and girls especially at risk for becoming victims.
 Teach appropriate rules, or see that another adult does.
-Look for supervised activities in which boys and girls can socialize safely together, supervised by a staff person who know AS and can coach appropriate social skills.
+Look for supervised activities in which boys and girls can socialize safely together, supervised by a staff person who knows AS and can coach appropriate social skills.